rothman857/chronometer/README.md

 ### Features:

 + Utilizes system time via NTP.
 All you need to provide is an internet connection.
-+ Customizable banner that can changed in `config.xml`
++ Customizable banner that can be changed in `config.xml`
-+ Customizable world clock timezones that can changed in `config.xml`.
++ Customizable world clock timezones that can be changed in `config.xml`.
 Timezones must be in pytz format:
     ```
     import pytz
     for tz in pytz.all_timezones: